edyedy123/Fit-Friends-App/BTS530/proof_of_concept.md

 ## Data store:
-FitNotes app will use Firebase as its server to save user information and workouts.
+FitNotes app will use Firebase as its database server to save users information and workouts.

 ## Assumptions/Exclusions